Kevin Negangard

 Copied!

 Kevin Negangard is a Managing Director with Alvarez & Marsal Disputes and Investigations in Chicago.
-He specializes in leading digital forensics and electronic discovery (“eDiscovery”) investigations.
+He specializes in leading digital forensics, data analytics, and electronic discovery (eDiscovery) investigations.

-With more than 15 years of investigative consulting experience, Mr. Negangard is an expert in leading digital forensics and electronic discovery (“eDiscovery”) investigations.
-He has advised clients during anti-trust matters involving HSR 2nd requests and civil investigative demands, breach of contract, internal investigations and intellectual property theft disputes.
+With more than 20 years of investigative consulting experience, Mr. Negangard is an expert in leading digital forensics, eDiscovery investigation, and complex litigation matters.
+He has advised clients during anti-trust matters involving HSR (Hart–Scott–Rodino) second requests and civil investigative demands, breach of contract, internal investigations, and intellectual property theft disputes.

-Mr. Negangard earned a bachelor’s degree in computer information systems from Indiana University’s Kelly School of Business and is currently pursuing a master’s degree in cybersecurity risk management.
-Kevin is a certified forensic computer examiner, actively participates in the Association of Certified eDiscovery Specialists and is involved with the High Technology Crime Investigation Association.
+Mr. Negangard earned a bachelor’s degree in computer information systems from the Indiana University Kelley School of Business and is currently pursuing a master’s degree in cybersecurity risk management.
+He is a certified forensic computer examiner, actively participates in the Association of Certified eDiscovery Specialists (ACEDS), and is involved with the High Technology Crime Investigation Association (HTCIA).

 Insights By This Professional